VHF CONTEST ANTENNAS GROUPMENTS

 Obviously maximum gain is less in non aligned antennas than with aligned antennas (~-6 dB), but this is ONLY true in the direction of aligned antennas.

 With ONLY 4 STATIC antennas groupments, it is possible to cover 360° @ -1dB.
-For information, the lowest antennas are at 9/10 m over ground.
+For best results, the lowest antennas must be at 9/10 m over ground.

 In contests, it is more important to receive all around and select QUICKLY quadrant to be listened, than search SLOWLY with a rotable antenna, and NOT RECEIVE stations which are not in antenna exact direction.
 For information, a 12 elements DK7ZB yagi gain is 14.3 db, with only ~+/- 15°aperture @ -1dB, and ~-30 dB @ +/-45°.